pkck28/blackbox/docs/source/airfoil/generating_samples.rst

 ------------------

 First step involves creating options dictionary which is used for initializating the module.
-There are various options which can be set, please refer to :ref:`options<AirfoilCST Options>` section for more details.
+There are various options which can be set, please refer to :ref:`options<options>` section for more details.
 Following snippet of the code shows an example::

     # Flow solver options